Spot the soul-sucking plateau before it devours your ROI!

 Example: You used to spend $5,000 to get 100 leads.
 Now it takes $7,000… to get the same.

-This is the “flatline” section of the diminishing returns graph, where more money doesn’t move the needle.
+This is the "flatline" section of the diminishing returns graph, where more money doesn't move the needle.
 The curve has stopped climbing.
-And without a strategy shift, you’re just fueling stagnation.
+And without a strategy shift, you're just fueling stagnation and even negative returns.

 Use these AI ROI tricks to get big returns on a small marketing budget!